 Dozens of denominational studies have confirmed that the average new church gains most of its new members (60-80%) from the ranks of people who are not attending any worshipping body, while churches over 10-15 years of age gain 80-90% of new members by transfer from other congregations.

-There are 3000 people in the Lake Errock area and no other churches between Agassiz and Mission.
+There are 3000 people in the Lake Errock area (and growing!) and no other churches between Agassiz and Mission.
 There are 8000 people (and growing!) in Promontory and no church presence there.
 Wherever there are people, a gospel-preaching, Bible-believing, Jesus-loving, community-engaging church will bring renewal to it's community.

 Historically, in Scripture and in the history of Central, churches that plant churches reach new people with the gospel.
 It's the methodology under heaven that Christ has chosen to build His Church.